+EXPENSES

 Student expenses at Dallas Seminary are moderate.
 Students pay only a portion of the entire cost of their education.
 All bills are payable at the beginning of each semester.
-Partial payment plans are available for tuition and dining room charges for students who are unable to pay these expenses in full at registration provided their application for credit is approved by the Business Manager.
+Partial payment plans are available for tuition and dining room charges for students who are unable to pay these expenses in full at registration provided their application for credit is approved by the Business Office.
 It is recommended that all students come with sufficient funds for at least the expenses of one semester.
 Tuition charges are subject to change up to July 1 prior to the opening of the school year.

-Courses for master's degree, tuition per semester hour \$30.00
+Courses for Master's degree, tuition per semester hour \$ 35.00

 Advance deposit, new enrollees 50.00

-Courses for doctor's degree, tuition per semester hour 35.00
+Courses for Doctor's degree, tuition per semester hour 40.00

 General fee, per semester 25.00

 Service charges:

-Application fee (non-refundable) 10.00
+Application fee (non-refundable) 15.00

 Late registration 10.00

 Change in schedule after registration, each transaction 3.00

 For extension of a course 3.00

-Supervision of doctor's dissertation 25.00
+Supervision of Doctor's dissertation 25.00

 Thesis filing fee 10.00

 Dissertation filing fee 25.00

 Graduation 25.00

 Transcripts, first one no charge, additional copies, each 1.00

-Dormitory room, single students, per semester Stearns Hall150.00 -165.00 Lincoln Hall 150.00 Advance dormitory room deposit, returning students 15.00 Advance dormitory room deposit, new enrollees 25.00 Board, Fall semester, plus sales tax 225.00 There are no meals served during Christmas Vacat ion and charges do not include this time period.
-Board, Spring semester, plus sales tax 225.00 Books and supplies, after first year, approximately 130.00 Books and supplies, after first year, approximately 50.00 Evperioned has shown that it is a second
+Dormitory room single students per semester DOLLING i oonii.
+JILIETO Students.
+3011103101 Stearns Hall160.00-175.00 Lincoln Hall160.00 Advance dormitory room deposit, returning students 15.00 Advance dormitory room deposit, new enrollees Board, Fall semester, plus sales tax 235.00 There are no meals served during Christmas Vacation and

-Experience has shown that single students can meet all necessary expenses, including personal items, for as low as \$2,000.00 per school year.
+There are no meals served during Christmas Vacation and charges do not include this time period.
+Board, Spring semester, plus sales tax 235.00 Books and supplies, first year, approximately 130.00 Books and supplies, after first year, approximately 50.00 Experience has shown that single students can meet all necessary expenses, including personal items, for as low as \$2,000.00 per school year.
 A married student's financial requirements will depend upon the size of his family, his housing expense and his personal expenditures.
 Normally, small furnished apartments can be rented for approximately \$75.00 per month and up, depending on the nature of the accommodations.
 Rental charges are less for Seminary apartments which are available on a waiting list basis.
 Every student is required to carry hospitalization insurance.
 A policy is available through the Seminary.
 Rates will be quoted upon request.
 For additional information regarding charges listed above see the Student Handbook.

-FINANCIAL AIDS

-Although it has been demonstrated that students can earn their way through the Seminary course, the policy of the Seminary is to make an effort to assist deserving students in case of financial hardship.
+FINANCIAL AIDS Although it has been demonstrated that students can earn their way through the Seminary course, the policy of the Seminary is to make an effort to assist deserving students in case of financial hardship.
 Grants for tuition aid are available in special cases.
 This service is administered by the Committee on Financial Aid, of which the Business Manager of the Seminary is the chairman and administrative director.
-Awards of financial aid are made only on application submitted to the Committee through the Business Manager.
+Awards of financial aid are made only on application submitted to the Committee through the Business Office.
 First year students are normally not eligible for financial aid; however, a limited number of tuition scholarships are available to new students with outstanding qualifications.